Most serious streamers have heard of Plex, though they may be wondering if it is still one of the best media player options in 2022.

 How Much Is A Plex Pass?

-Currently, Plex Pass costs $5 per month, $40 per year, and $120 for a lifetime subscription.
-This covers as many devices as you need.
+Currently, Plex Pass costs $5 per month, $40 per year, and $120 for a lifetime Plex Pass subscription.
+This includes the activation of as many devices as you need; the per-device charge required for standard Plex is waived.

-If you go for standard Plex, you pay a one-off fee of almost $5 per device.
-But Plex Plus also comes with additional functionality that is unavailable with standard Plex.
+If you opt for standard Plex, you pay a one-time fee of almost $5 per device with no monthly or yearly subscription cost, but Plex Plus also comes with additional functionality that is unavailable with standard Plex.

 Why Do I Need A Plex Pass?

-You can also download content to watch offline later, which can be useful while you are traveling.
-It also introduces accounts and parental controls, which are essential if you have multiple family members accessing the media library.
+You can also download and watch content offline later, which can be useful while you are traveling.
+It also introduces individual user accounts and parental controls, which are essential if you have multiple family members accessing the media library.

 Is Plex Illegal?

 Plex is entirely legal, as it is simply software that allows you to set up your own media server.
-But, of course, that software can be used in a way that is illegal.
-For example, it is not uncommon for users to set up servers that allow other users to access pirated content.
-This is still illegal, regardless of whether you are playing a Plex subscription or not.
+Of course, that software can be used in a way that is illegal; for example, it is not uncommon for users to set up servers that allow other users to access pirated content.
+This is still illegal, regardless of whether you are using a Plex Pass subscription or not.

 Is Plex Better Than Netflix?